Cardiff hold talks with Bale representatives

 However, the deal is not yet done and Bale's agents are also "still in talks with lots of other clubs".

-The five-time Champions League winner has been linked with a move to a Major League Soccer team in the United States, as well as a return to Tottenham.
+Five-time Champions League winner Bale has been linked with a move to a Major League Soccer team in the United States, as well as a return to Tottenham.

 As improbable as dropping down to the Championship might seem for a man who joined Real Madrid for a then world-record fee of £85m in 2013, Cardiff are a realistic option.